juliasilge/tidytext/README.md

 #> ..    ...   ...
 ```

 Sentiment analysis can be done as an inner join.
 Three sentiment lexicons are in the `tidytext` package in the `sentiment` dataset.
-Let's look at the words associated with sadness from the NRC lexicon.
+Let's look at the words with a sadness score from the NRC lexicon.
 What are the most common sadness words in *Mansfield Park*?

 ```r